alistairjordan/lorawan-balloon/docs/WSPR.md

 ## Base Design

+### Code

 The project is based on [https://github.com/alexf91/WSPR-Beacon/]alexf91/WSPR-Beacon however has been completely rewritten.

 The initial code was designed for an Arduino based solution with a USB interface.
-The re-write disregards the code apart from the WSPR encoding library.
+The re-write here disregards the code apart from the WSPR encoding library.

-A special mention here is [https://github.com/threeme3/WsprryPi]threeme3/WsprryPi
+A special mention here is [https://github.com/threeme3/WsprryPi]threeme3/WsprryPi.
+I's not used in this project, but was vastly helpful for design purposes.

+### Electronics

+The WSPR part of the project requires an oscillator to function at around 14MHz.

+For this it was chosen to use the si5351, for the good community support, and the ease of the i2c interface.